 Scrub Your Bike

-If you left your bike muddy (shame on you!) or it has gathered some dust sitting around, sprinkle it with a light mist.
+If you left your bike muddy (shame on you!) or it has gathered some dust sitting around, sprinkle it with a light mist of water.
 Make sure you don’t send a steady stream of water anywhere near your hubs, headset, or bottom bracket.
 These can take in water which can make your bike rust from the inside out or cause it to creak when you use it.

-Using a gentle dish soap, work up a lather all over your bike.
-If you want to, use your nails or a toothbrush to scrub in hard-to-reach places.
+Using gentle dish soap mixed in with the water, work up a light lather all over your bike.
+If you want to, use a sponge or a toothbrush to scrub in hard-to-reach places.
 Rinse again, then wipe everything down with a soft towel.
 Shake or bounce the bike when you’re done, to make sure you’ve removed all the excess water.

 Clean Your Chain

 Sure, you just cleaned your whole bike, but your chain deserves some extra TLC.
-Wipe it down with a towel, while checking for cracks, breaks, excess dirt, and rust.
+Wipe it down with a towel while checking for cracks, breaks, excess dirt, and rust.
 You can take the chain off and soak it, but most riders find that a little degreaser goes a long way when it comes to cleaning your chain.
-WD40 is fine, or you can buy one specially made for bikes.
+WD40 does work, but you’ll be best off buying one specially made for bikes.
+The spray is inexpensive and a single can of the stuff will last a long time.

 If you decide to go the degreaser route, make sure you also have a small brush and some magnets on hand.
 Spray between each link, use the brush to work the degreaser deep inside, then run the magnets over each link to remove metal filings.
 Be sure to wipe the degreaser off with your soft towel.
 Let it dry completely before you lube your chain.

 Speaking of lube, that’s part of the process, too.
-Most riders like a wet lube, unless nearly all of your riding is dry (and, let’s face it, it’s spring…nothing is dry…).
-You’ll know you have enough lube when you can barely see it but you get oil on your finger if you touch it.
+Most riders like a wet lube, unless nearly all of your riding is dry (and, let’s face it, it’s spring…nothing is dry or if it is it won’t stay that way).
+You’ll know you have enough lube when you can barely see it but you get oil on your finger if you touch the chain.
+It’s easy to overlubricate your chain.
+This won’t necessarily cause problems, but it will sling chain lube all over the rest of your bicycle once you start riding.

 Check Your Brakes